learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

 ## Introduction

 We had a quick introduction to plotting with `matplotlib` in section one.
 This lesson covers plotting with Python and `matplotlib` using a more structured approach.
-In this section, we'll look into the components of standard matplotlib plots used for creating and customizing visualizations.
+In this section, we'll look into the components of standard `matplotlib` plots used for creating and customizing visualizations.
 The lesson will also provide you with lots of example code to get you started with data visualization and customizations.

 ## Objectives
 You will be able to:
-* Change styles and attributes for plotting objects in python to allow customisation
+* Change styles and attributes for plotting objects in Python to allow customisation
-* Customize plots with titles, labels and positioning
+* Customize plots with titles, labels, and positioning

-## `matplotlib` Plot:
+## `matplotlib` Plot

-We have already seen some of the `matplotlib` built in functions that facilitate visualizing data with minimum effort.
+We have already seen some of the `matplotlib` built-in functions that facilitate visualizing data with minimum effort.

-Let's first import matplotlib's `pyplot` module into our working environment along with `numpy` to create sample data.
-We can use numpy's `linspace()` function to quickly generate some dummy data for visualizations.`pyplot` module provides allows simple and agile creation of figures and axes to achieve the desired plot.
+Let's first import `matplotlib`'s `pyplot` module into our working environment along with `numpy` to create sample data.
+We can use numpy's `linspace()` function to quickly generate some dummy data for visualizations.`pyplot` module allows simple and agile creation of figures and axes to achieve the desired plot.
 We'll see below how required figure descriptions and axes are added in a simple example.

 ```python